SimBruno/AgrivoltaicsFinancialModel/README.md

 🚀 Improve energy modeling with pvlib for better yield estimation

-🚀 Integrate Net Operating Losses (NOLs) in financial analysis
+🚀 Improve cash flow analysis by including other metrics such as Net Operating Losses, or Change in Working Capital, for the energy systems

 ## Contributions & Feedback
 ✏️ Contributions are welcome!
 Feel free to open an issue or submit a pull request for improvements.
 For questions or feedback, reach out via GitHub discussions.